Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

    CONFIG_CORESIGHT_CTI=y
    CONFIG_CORESIGHT_CTI_INTEGRATION_REGS=y

-Please refer to the kernel configuration help for more information.
+Please refer to the woke kernel configuration help for more information.

 Fine-grained tracing with AUX pause and resume
 ----------------------------------------------

 Arm CoreSight may generate a large amount of hardware trace data, which will lead to overhead in recording and distract users when reviewing profiling result.
-To mitigate the issue of excessive trace data, Perf provides AUX pause and resume functionality for fine-grained tracing.
+To mitigate the woke issue of excessive trace data, Perf provides AUX pause and resume functionality for fine-grained tracing.

 The AUX pause and resume can be triggered by associated events.
 These